 Topics include: asphalt properties and types, production and testing, plant types and operation, aggregates used in production of hot-mix design concepts, paving and compaction specifications, inspector and contractor roles, MnDOT QM Specifications and certified plant requirements.

-This is an advanced two week course taught in the classroom and designed for Bridge Construction Inspectors.
+Bridge Construction is an advanced two week course designed for Bridge Construction Inspectors.
 Students receive instruction in bridge staking, excavation and embankment, foundations, steel reinforcement, sub structures, structural steel, forms and false work, pre-stressed beams, deck expansion joints, superstructures, deck drainage, bridge utilities, deck wearing courses, timber bridges, special structures, slope protection, documentation, approach panels, reconstruction, widening, and safety practices.
 This course is recommended for those involved in any type of structural construction.
 This is the only Bridge Construction Inspection course.

-Prerequisite: Concrete Field 1 & 2, Grading and Base 1.
+Prerequisite: Aggregate Production, Concrete Field 1 & 2, Grading and Base 1.

 ***NEW THIS YEAR***